Hadia-Mahmood/hadia-mern-10pshine/README.md

 - main
 - remotes/origin/develop

-- Check Out the develop Branch
+- Check Out the prod Branch
-  Create a local tracking branch for develop and switch to it:
+  Create a local tracking branch for prod and switch to it:

-git checkout -b develop origin/develop
+git checkout -b prod origin/prod

 - Verify the Branch
-  Ensure you are on the develop branch and that it is up to date:
+  Ensure you are on the prod branch and that it is up to date:

 git branch